Quackery or the Cutting-Edge?

 "Look, lady, when you call the fire department, your house is

 ours."
-When you call the doctor, you give up control of your very
+When you call the doctor, you may be giving up control of your very

 body.
 To keep control, we have to keep thinking.
 And reading, and